cjcoops/CV/README.md

 ## Chris Cooper

-After six years working as an investment analyst at Aon, I wanted a new challenge and made the decision to learn to code.
+After six years working as an investment analyst at Aon, I was eager for a new challenge and made the decision to learn to code.
 I was attracted by a career in which I would be continually learning, and where I could use my problem solving skills to build things that I could be proud of.

 Having come through Makers Academy, an intensive 12 week coding bootcamp, I have developed a passion for writing clean, tested and reusable code.
 I am now a competent and enthusiastic full stack junior developer looking for my first role in an environment where best practices are promoted and I can continue to learn at the rate set whilst at Makers Academy.